Sunlighter/TreeListLib/README.md

 This implementation is based on 2-3 trees which are a precursor of red-black trees.
 I learned about 2-3 trees from a book by Robert Sedgewick, and I wrote prototypes of this code in Scheme and OCaml before porting it to F#.

 Operations such as insertion, replacement, and deletion occur in logarithmic time.

+Although the solution and project files were created with VS 2015, the F# code should probably run on implementations as old as VS 2010.